m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ## Computer Abuse Laws Enforcement
 While the mere presence of laws like CFAA and DMCA is helpful, to a degree, to deter attackers from committing digital crimes, the enforcement of these laws remains challenging for several reasons.

 First, connecting malicious computer activity with an attacker can be difficult.
-For example, an attack may originate from a user’s laptop without that user’s knowledge at all.
+For example, an attack may originate from a user's laptop without that user's knowledge at all.
 Clearly, the user is not to blame; instead, an attacker likely infected their machine with malware or bot code.
 Because of maneuvers like this, the process of pinning an attack to its exact source can be quite challenging.

 To make matters worse, the Internet has no national boundaries.
 Attackers that digitally cross borders - hacking into a computer in the United States using a computer in Russia, for example - can only be brought to justice through transnational coordination.
 Many countries are unable or simply unwilling to cooperate with other countries in this context.